Certificate in German Language and Culture

 About the Certificate

 The Department of German offers students an opportunity to do sustained work in German language, literature, philosophy, art, and media while majoring in another department, leading to a Certificate in German Language and Culture.
-Certificate students can choose from the broad range of course offerings taught in both English and German.
+Certificate students can choose from the broad range of German Department courses taught in both English and German.
 Classes extend from the Middle Ages to the contemporary moment, introduce diverse disciplinary perspectives including art history and philosophy, and engage with multiple critical paradigms, such as gender and media studies.
 Through vibrant classroom discussions and close advising relationships, the certificate program engages students who wish to advance their command of the German language and deepen their understanding of German culture.

 The certificate program is open to undergraduates in all departments.
-Students are encouraged to consult with the Director of Undergraduate Studies as early as in their first year or sophomore year to plan a program of study, but should not hesitate to contact the Director of Undergraduate Studies about joining the certificate program at a later date.
+Students are encouraged to consult with the Director of Undergraduate Studies as early as in their first year or sophomore year to plan a program of study, but should not hesitate to reach out about joining the certificate program at a later date.